lightvector/KataGo/README.md

 I haven't gotten to it yet, but in the future I want to test more changes of this flavor.
 For example, given that it was a good idea to increase the weight initialization and learning rate on the center weight for the initial 5x5 convolution, could it be a good idea to do the same for all the 3x3 convolutions everywhere else in the neural net?

-##### Update (Mar 2018):
+#### Update (Mar 2018):
 Apparently, it is a good idea!
 Emphasizing the center weight initialization by 30% and increasing the learning rate by a factor of 1.5 on the center weight for the other convolutions in the neural net improved the rate of learning in one test giving about an 0.01 nat improvement at around 50 million training samples.

-Also, to confirm the intuition behind this idea, in a neural net without the added center emphasis I looked at the average norm of the learned convolution weights by position within the convolution kernel.
+Also, to confirm the intuition behind this idea, I looked in a neural net trained without any special center emphasis at the average norm of the learned convolution weights by position within the convolution kernel.
 Here is a screenshot of the average norm of the weights for the first 4 residual blocks of a particular such net, displayed with coloring in a spreadsheet:

 <img src="https://raw.githubusercontent.com/lightvector/GoNN/master/images/readme/convweights.png" width="450" height="350"/>

-So on its own, the neural net chooses on average to put more weight in the center than on any edge or corner.
-It's not surprising that allowing the neural net to adjust the center weight relatively more rapidly than the other weights is an improvement for learning speed, even if, as I suspect, in ultimate convergence it might not matter.
+So on its own, the neural net chooses on average to put more weight in the center than on the edges or corners of the 3x3 convolutions.
+So it's not surprising that allowing the neural net to adjust the center weight relatively more rapidly than the other weights is an improvement for learning speed, even if, as I suspect, in ultimate convergence it might not matter.

 #### Batch Norm Gammas